2 New Jersey firefighters died battling a blaze deep in a ship carrying 5,000 cars

 NEWARK, N.J.
-(AP) — Two firefighters were killed battling a blaze that began when cars caught fire deep inside a cargo ship carrying 5,000 cars at a New Jersey port, Newark’s fire chief said Thursday.
+(AP) — Two firefighters were killed and five others injured battling a blaze that began deep inside a docked cargo ship carrying 5,000 cars, Newark’s fire chief said Thursday.

 Responding firefighters found five to seven vehicles already on fire when they reached the 10th floor of the cargo ship at Port Newark around 9:30 p.m.
 Wednesday night.
 The blaze quickly extended to the 11th and 12th floors, and as firefighters were pushed back by the intense heat, two of them were lost, Fire Chief Rufus Jackson said at a news conference.

 Firefighters weren’t initially able to find their colleagues and outside rescue companies from around the state were called in.
-They were found and removed from the structure, but unfortunately they lost their lives, Jackson said.
+Augusto Acabou, 45, and Wayne Brooks, 49, were found and removed from the structure, but unfortunately they lost their lives, Jackson said.

 “Our hearts are heavy today as we mourn the loss of two Newark firefighters who made the ultimate sacrifice in the line of duty,” Democratic Gov. Phil Murphy said in a statement..
 “This tragedy is a painful reminder of the dangers our firefighters face and their remarkable courage.”